regilynFeliciano/pi-dev-day/docs/first-steps.md

 #### Initial Config
 On the Raspberry Pi, we're running an linux distribution called Rasbian, configured specifically to support the Pi.
 It comes with a user friendly tool that we can use to change your password.
 Run `sudo raspi-config` which will prompt you for the password for the `pi` user which is still `raspberry`.
 A GUI will appear.
 You can use the `arrow keys` to navigate through the menu options/settings, `enter` to accept a menu option and `escape` to return to the previous menu.

 The first two things we're going to do is Expand the Filesystem and change the password for the `pi` user.
 Rasbian when prepared on the SD Card does not use the entire SD cards size, leaving a bunch of unused space.
-Let's solve that now by selecting the `Expand the Filesystem` option in the menu.
-You screen will flicker with commands but eventually you'll be brought back to the GUI.
+Let's solve that now by selecting the `Advanced Options -> Expand the Filesystem` option in the menu.
+Your screen will flicker with commands but eventually you'll be brought back to the GUI.

 Next, select Change User Password and follow the on-screen instructions to set a new password for the `pi` user.
 Please remember this password.

+Next, select finish and choose the option to reboot the pi.

 Note:  The GUI is actually just a front-end for commands being run in the background.
 In the chase of changing your password, the GUI simply ran the command `passwd`.